tredontho/purescript-book/text/chapter11.md

 {{#include ../exercises/chapter11/src/Game.purs:pickup_Just}}
 ```

-In this case, we can use `put` to update the game state, and `tell` to add a message to the log:
+In this case, we can use `put` to update the game state and `tell` to add a message to the log:

 ```haskell
 {{#include ../exercises/chapter11/src/Game.purs:pickup_body}}
 ```

-Note that there is no need to `lift` either of the two computations here, because there are appropriate instances for both `MonadState` and `MonadWriter` for our `Game` monad transformer stack.
+Note that there is no need to `lift` either of the two computations here because there are appropriate instances for both `MonadState` and `MonadWriter` for our `Game` monad transformer stack.

 The argument to `put` uses a record update to modify the game state's `items` and `inventory` fields.
-We use the `update` function from `Data.Map` which modifies a value at a particular key.
+We use the `update` function from `Data.Map`, which modifies a value at a particular key.
 In this case, we modify the set of items at the player's current location, using the `delete` function to remove the specified item from the set. `inventory` is also updated, using `insert` to add the new item to the player's inventory set.

-Finally, the `pickUp` function handles the remaining cases, by notifying the user using `tell`:
+Finally, the `pickUp` function handles the remaining cases by notifying the user using `tell`:

 ```haskell
 {{#include ../exercises/chapter11/src/Game.purs:pickup_err}}